 (This discussion comes with its own activity.
 In-Person Only, No Virtual Options.)

 “Understanding Behavioral Health” is an interactive discussion that takes an in-depth look at the common behavioral diagnoses found within society.
-For this exercise, the activity is broken into 10 rounds allowing a chance to discuss each kind of diagnosis one at a time.
-This also provides an opportunity to ask questions and review the different symptoms associated with each illness.
-The group will do this together over and over until each type of behavioral illness has been explained.
-When this part of the exercise is complete, the group is then divided into two teams to see how much of the information was retained.
-Although only one team will win, both groups walk away from this exercise with a basic understanding of behavioral science.
+For this exercise, the activity is broken into 10 rounds allowing the group a chance to discuss each diagnosis one at a time.
+Along with that explanation, this discussion also provides an opportunity to ask questions about each illness and review the different symptoms associated with that diagnosis.
+The group completes this process over and over until each type of behavioral illness has been explained.
+Once this part of the exercise is complete, the group is then divided into two teams to see how much of the information was retained.
+Although only one team will win the discussion, both groups walk away from this exercise with a basic understanding of behavioral science.
 This activity is the perfect educational tool to understand behavioral health from a clinical and diagnostic point of view.
-Although the discussion is mature, it is similar to other health videos presented in high school.
-(This discussion comes with its own activity.
-In-Person and Virtual Options Available.)
+Although the discussion is partly mature, it is similar to other health videos presented in high school.

-“The Emoji’s Game” is an interactive behavioral health discussion designed specifically for children and adolescents.
-In this activity, participants are introduced to behavioral health by using emojis to represent the different emotions experienced throughout life.
-When the exercise starts, each of the participants is given a sheet of paper that has several different emojis on it with words listed at the bottom of the page that match each of the expressions above.
-Each of these expressions/emotional words is used only once and the goal is to match each of the emojis to the right emotional word.
-After the group has completed this part of the exercise, we will review each of the emojis one at a time and see how that emotion relates to life.
+“The Emoji’s Game” is an interactive behavioral health discussion designed specifically for those who have a difficulty describing or identifying their emotions.
+In this activity, participants are introduced to behavioral health by matching emojis to the different emotions experienced throughout life.
+When the exercise starts, each of the participants is given a sheet of paper that has several different emojis on it with words listed at the bottom of the page that match one of the facial expressions above.
+Each of these expressions/emotional words is used only once and the goal is to match the emojis with the correct emotional word.
+Once the group has completed that part of the exercise, the class then reviews each of the emojis one at a time, explaining how that emotion relates to life.
 The person or person’s to get the list completely right or closest to being right is the winner and gets a prize.
 This is the perfect activity to discuss behavioral health with those who are still in development.
-(This discussion comes with its own activity.
-In-Person and Virtual Options Available.)

 In this exercise, David reads aloud 3 different short stories from his book “Life on the Ward”.
-In this manuscript, David has collected 40 different short stories that summarize memorable moments from his journey with mental health and being hospitalized.
+In this manuscript, David has collected 40 different short stories that summarize memorable moments from his journey with mental health and being hospitalized for Schizoaffective Disorder.
 Before arriving at the event, David will present you with a list of the various stories related to his mental health journey.
-You will choose four of these stories that you think would benefit your group to hear.
-After that is decided, David will then read these stories to the group and answer any questions that remain.
+You will then choose three of these stories that you think would benefit your group to hear.
+After that is decided, David will verbally read these stories to the group and answer any questions that remain.
 Although this activity can accommodate most groups, some stories are considered mature in nature.
 That being such, we will always discuss the preferences needed before the activity to ensure that no one is exposed to any unsuitable material.
-(In-Person and Virtual Options Available.)

-Once you have chosen the group discussion that you would like your group to hear, all you need to do next is choose an activity to accompany it.
 Note.
 Some discussions come with their own activity.
 Although the options can vary to accommodate your group's needs, some options work better than others.
-David will help you make sure your option is the best fit for your group to experience!
+David will help you make sure that your selection is the best fit for your group experience!

 The “Cultural Competency Experience” is an informative activity that addresses social crises like poverty and behavioral health all at the same time.
 Like other "Poverty Simulations", this exercise teaches a great deal of information in a hands-on format.
 During this activity, participants “Experience” living in poverty but in a safe environment without bias or judgment.
-Participants are divided into four groups/families, each with a different pre-existing family situation.
+Participants are divided into four groups/families, each with a different pre-existing family crisis.
 They are then given a limited amount of financial means and are told to select a choice from 8 different categories considered essential resources.
 Participants go from station to station and try to make their choices as a team/family.
 Families also encounter barriers similar to those faced in real-life situations related to poverty and social issues.
 They must overcome these issues as a team/family and find a way to ensure every area needed for survival is provided for.
-At the end of David’s “Experience”, participants walk away with a new perspective on these issues.
-They can empathize and better understand crises now that they understand the issues themselves.
-(In-Person Only, No Virtual Options.)
+At the end of David’s “Experience”, participants walk away with a new perspective on social crises and the issues that surround them.
+They empathize and better understand these topics now that they have "Experienced" the issues for themselves.

-“Reality” is a hybrid activity that like our “Cultural Competency Experience” allows participants to experience poverty and living in crisis for themselves.
-Every day within our communities, we have citizens who struggle to access the basic resources needed for survival.
+“Reality” is a hybrid activity that like other "Poverty Simulations” allows participants to experience poverty and living in crisis for themselves.
+Every day within our communities, the mentally ill struggle to access the basic resources needed for survival.
 No matter how hard they work or try, their efforts never seem to amount to anything.
 Although they do everything required of them, they continue to be met with one crisis situation after another.
 It is no wonder that this portion of our society is struggling.
-“Reality” highlights these real-life crises and allows participants to portray them individually while in a safe environment without bias or judgment.
-Like our other activities, “Reality” leaves its participants informed, culturally competent, and socially aware. behavioral health by using emojis to represent the different emotions experienced throughout life.
-When the exercise starts, each of the participants is given a sheet of paper that has several different emojis on it with words listed at the bottom of the page that match each of the expressions above.
-Each of these expressions/emotional words is used only once and the goal is to match each of the emojis to the right emotional word.
-After the group has completed this part of the exercise, we will review each of the emojis one at a time and see how that emotion relates to life.
-The person or person’s to get the list completely right or closest to being right is the winner and gets a prize.
-This is the perfect activity to discuss behavioral health with those who are still in development.
-(This discussion comes with its own activity.
-In-Person Only, No Virtual Options.)
+“Reality” highlights these real-life crises and allows participants to portray these citizens individually while in a safe environment without bias or judgment.
+Like our other activities, “Reality” leaves its participants informed, empathetic, and aware.

 “The Wheel of Emotions” is a collaborative group activity that pairs up with “The Wheel of Emotions” discussion.
-This exercise is perfect to help those between childhood and adolescence understand social topics like mental health.
-In this activity, groups are divided into teams and are told to portray a different high school student living in crisis.
-They are then given a feelings wheel to help this student navigate their day at school and understand the emotions encountered.
-Groups use this wheel one at a time while responding to life situations that regularly occur and are difficult to experience.
-The team whose individual makes it through the day without encountering too many bad emotions is the winner.
-(In-Person Only, No Virtual Options.)
+This exercise is perfect to help those between adolescence and young adulthood understand social topics like mental health.
+In this activity, groups are divided into teams and are told to portray a different student living in crisis.
+They are then given a feelings wheel to help this student navigate their day at school and understand the various emotions encountered there.
+Groups use this wheel one at a time as they regularly encounter life situations faced by students in poverty.
+The team whose individual makes it through the day encountering the least amount of bad emotions is the winner.

 “The Ride Along #1 and #2” is an interactive team-building exercise that pairs up with “The Ride Along” discussion.
-In this activity, groups are provided an in-depth look into the work of public service and crisis intervention.
+In this activity, groups are provided an in-depth look into the work of public safety and crisis intervention.
 In this experience, participants are split into groups of three where they work together as a team to solve a crisis intervention case study.
 The activity is broken into several rounds to identify and discuss each of the 7 steps of crisis intervention.
 As groups go through these steps, they use a feelings wheel to provide an emotional response to the crisis which is also discussed.
-This activity is the perfect tool to understand crisis intervention.
-It not only builds competency but also exposes the challenges faced by those in public service.
-This is the perfect activity to teach others about behavioral health, psychosis, and living in crisis.
+This activity is the perfect tool to understand crisis intervention and the challenges faced by those in public service.
 Although the material is mature, it is not explicit and can be suitable for most ages and groups.
-(This discussion comes with its own activity.
-In-Person Only, No Virtual Options.)

 For this activity, I provide 2 different case studies as options for the group to experience.
 They are each separate activities but follow the same curriculum.
 Although both case studies are not explicit, one of them is more mature than the other.

 “The Crossroads Activity” is an interactive discussion that offers 16 different options for groups to experience.
-(Law Enforcement Officer, Firefighter, First Responder/EMT, High School Educator, College Educator, College Student, Leader/Manager, Call Center Worker, Coach, Doctor, Nurse, Social Worker, Retail Worker, Non-Profit Worker, Clergy, and Librarian.)
+(Law Enforcement Officer, Firefighter, First Responder/EMT, High School Educator, College Educator, College Student, Leader/Manager, Call Center Worker, Coach, Doctor, Nurse, Social Worker, Retail Worker, Non-Profit Worker, Clergy, and Librarian Versions.)
 Each of these versions was constructed with the hopes that it would create a platform to reduce the stigmas associated with behavioral health.
 In this activity, the group acts as a team while they portray a fictional person struggling to survive a month of living in crisis.
-They then work together as a group to decide the trajectory of this individual’s month, hoping that their decisions enable the person to survive.
+They then work together as a group to decide the trajectory of this individual’s month, hoping that their decisions enable the person to survive their emotional experiences.
 Although the individual in this activity is made up, the circumstances they face within it are not.
-Like our other exercises, each of the crises experienced within this exercise has happened to real people.
-This activity is the perfect tool to highlight behavioral health and how stress can leave anyone in a state of crisis.
-(This activity provides a data report and overview of the group's mental health.
-In-Person and Virtual Options Available.)
+Like some of our other exercises, each of the stressors/crises experienced within this exercise has happened to real people.
+This activity is the perfect tool to highlight behavioral health and how stress can leave anyone in a state of crisis when not managed with healthy coping strategies.

-· Price: $350 per Experience.
+· Price: $500 per Experience.

-· Experience Includes: 1 Discussion & 1 Activity (1 Hour – 3 Hours Max)
+· Experience Includes: 1 Discussion & 1 Activity (Note: Each experience varies in duration.
+1 Hour - 3.5 Hours Max.)

 · If within 75 miles of Gaston County – No Additional Expenses, Travel, or Lodging are required.